Cold Lake & East Side Athabasca Woodland Caribou Ranges

 Breaking the frost on a treatment site for afforestation, using Reclaimit’s proven Winter-reforestation solution, February 2016.

-As noted in the tracks of a woodland caribou, the 2016 legacy seismic line is still of interest to the resident wildlife, February 2023.
+As noted in the tracks of a woodland caribou, the 2016 legacy seismic line is still of interest to the resident wildlife.
+Improvement is needed, February 2023.